darenliang/reddit-mailer/readme.md

 This value represents the number of unread mail retrieved by the application.
 If you ever have >= limit unread messages, the application won't count them and will display "limit+". e.g. if you have >=30 unread messages (the default limit) the systray will read: "30+ messages"

+> `interval; int`

+Check the inbox every `interval` seconds.

+Note: The application also checks the inbox when it receives an event from the API

 > `notifications; bool`

 This enables or disables notifications, takes precedence over toggles for specific types